doctorfree/MusicPlayerPlus/README.md

 	-E indicates do not use gradient colors for spectrum visualizer -f indicates fullscreen display
-	-h indicates half-height for visualizer window (with -f only) -P script specifies the ASCIImatics script to run in visualizer pane -q indicates quarter-height for visualizer window (with -f only) -c indicates use current terminal emulator / console mode
+	-h indicates half-height for visualizer window (with -f only) -H indicates disable use of extended window manager hints -P script specifies the ASCIImatics script to run in visualizer pane -q indicates quarter-height for visualizer window (with -f only) -c indicates use current terminal emulator / console mode